mikeroyal/Self-Hosting-Guide/README.md

 [Shaark](https://github.com/MarceauKa/shaark) is a self-hosted platform to keep and share your content: web links, posts, passwords and pictures.

+[Maglit](https://maglit.me/) is an encrypted and privacy respecting Link Shortener service that supports not only your regular website links but also Magnet Links which are extensively used to download and share torrents.

 ### Photos

 [Back to the Top](#table-of-contents)